Tubbz-alt/php-parser/README.md

 });
 ```

 This example implements parsing a string literal with escaped characters.
-It's much more verbose than a regular expression but it is also much more expressive, debuggeable and clear.
+It's much more verbose than a regular expression but it is also much more expressive, easy to debug and clear.

 Expressions defined with `processor` method instead of `match` can be used in other expressions just like any other particle.